The Florida LAKEWATCH

 What is it?

-The objective of the LAKEWATCH Aquatic Bird Survey is to establish a statewide monitoring system to examine seasonal and yearly trends in Florida's aquatic birds.
+The objective of the LAKEWATCH Aquatic Bird Survey is to establish and maintain a statewide monitoring system to examine seasonal and yearly trends in Florida's aquatic birds.

 Early studies by Mark Hoyer and Dr. Dan Canfield, of the University of Florida's Program in Fisheries and Aquatic Sciences, revealed that aquatic bird abundance is strongly correlated with lake trophic status, and that species richness is strongly correlated with lake surface area (See links below).
 The LAKEWATCH Aquatic Bird Survey will expand upon these findings and answer further questions about the effects of shoreline habitat, water chemistry, and broad-scale climatic factors on foraging, nesting, and roosting aquatic birds.
 Ultimately, such findings will allow Florida to develop better management strategies for its lake environments.